clintonreece/keras-cloud-ml-engine/README.md

 ## Keras MNIST MLP

-Keras has a wide range of examples on [github].
-Let's adapt their [MNIST example] that creates a Multi-Layer Perceptron (MLP) model to run on Google's [Cloud ML Engine].
+Keras has a wide range of neural network/deep learning examples on [github].
+Let's adapt their [MNIST example] which creates a Multi-Layer Perceptron (MLP) model to run on Google's [Cloud ML Engine].

 ### (Optional) Understanding the MNIST MLP example

-The [MNIST dataset] is probably the most common dataset used in machine learning examples these days.
+The [MNIST dataset] is probably the most common dataset used in introductory machine learning examples these days.
+Basically, MNIST is a very high quality dataset that contains thousands of hand-drawn digits like:

+![MNIST sample][MNIST sample]

+classified by their integer labels "3", "7", etc. The idea is to train a deep (i.e. multi-layered) neural network classifies hand-drawn digits according to their numeric label.
+The usual implementation of the network outputs the probability that a given digit is in each of the possible digit classes.
+For example, it's possible the digit is poorly drawn and has a 50% chance to be a "1" and a 50% chance to be a "7".

 ```python
 '''Trains a simple deep NN on the MNIST dataset.